-This dyeing technique is your best option if you are a person that visits as salon 3-4 times in a year.
+This dyeing technique is your best option if you are a person that visits a salon 3-4 times a year.
 It gives you freedom from the monthly visits to the hairstylists and helps save the dent in your pocket.

 What are babylights?

 They look like the gradient you see in children’s hair.
 They use a very delicate technique to color fine hair and give them a subtle look.
 The application process is vital.
 For babylights, you put lesser hair in the foil and degree of separation for each strand is more so that the color mixes with the base color.

 Natural-looking hair colors are not new in the town, but babylights hair takes it up a notch.
 It is inspired by the sun-kissed and light brown strands of the blondes.
 Popular for being low maintenance, they can smoothly go without touch-up for three months straight.
 Another advantage includes

 Babylights do not discriminate over any hair color or hair type.
 They are for anyone and everyone!
 Although they are low maintenance, initially coloring your hair with babylights can be pretty time-consuming.
 Get ready for long hours at the salon if you plan to get babylights hair done.

 As long as you don’t color the same hair over and over again and lessen the number of visits to the salon, you will be fine maintaining this subtle look.

 Babylights provide the kind of refreshment your hair deserves.
 The hairstylists suggest that the right shade is chosen, keeping in mind one’s skin tone to attain the best result.

 - Caramel babylights – This color gives an instant gloss and definition to each section of the hair.
 This contrast quickly gains traction as it gives off summery vibes.
 For a natural look, begin by coloring the midsection of the hair first.